 SR 776 Corridor Study Presentation (Vitor Suguri-FDOT)

 Babuji Ambikapathy discussed how the SR 776 Corridor Study was initiated by FDOT District One to address congestion, mobility, and safety issues along SR 776 in Charlotte County and develop recommendations for improvement strategies to benefit the users of the corridor.
 The study limits are from the Sarasota County Line on the west end to US 41 on the east end.
 Commissioner Tiseo asked if the study was expanding to Loveland Blvd.
 Vitor Suguri stated that this matter was being reviewed internally to better understand the County’s goals.
 An answer would be available by week’s end.
-It was noted that Blvd was both a County road and an accessed managed roadway.
+It was noted that Veterans Blvd was both a County road and an accessed managed roadway.
 The objective of this study is to conduct safety, operational, and multimodal analysis and develop and prioritize intersection-specific improvements for the short-, mid-, and long-term periods.
 It should be noted that this study did not evaluate the widening of SR 776.

 To achieve this goal, the Study Team examined several key elements including existing and future traffic volumes, field observations, historical crash data, operational analysis results, stakeholder input, programmed and planned improvements, and FDOT/FHWA guidelines.